sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables/Fundamentals 2: Working with Tables.md

 These Summary Values can now be accessed in any formula (by name) anywhere in the Table and can also be leveraged with our KPI visualizations.

-Add one more summary for our COGS.
+Add one more summary for our COGS and rename it `COGS`.

 <aside class="negative">
-<strong>NOTE:</strong> Sigma will reference Summaries by name so in the next step if your names for “Total Revenue” and “Total COGS” the formula for the new Summary will fail.
+<strong>NOTE:</strong> Sigma references Summaries by name and can be used in other formulas inside the Workbook.
 </aside>

 Lastly, let's create one more Summary value by clicking on the carrot `^`, and selecting the `+ button`.
 This time Select `New Summary`.
 This will give us a blank summary which we can write a function for: